Cmcclellan1738/2021-Dev-Blog/index.md

 # Welcome to my blog

 I'm glad you are here.
-I plan to talk about different things about me.
+I plan to report my progress as a developer as I learn more and more everyday.